ianpgm/apfamet/README.md

 	```
 	my_project = load_project("my_apfamet_project")
 	```
 8. Now you have your project run through hmmsearch, loaded into memory and ready to analyse.
 To start out, why don't we try plotting the abundances of some Pfam models.
+The command below will plot the normalised (RpoB equivalent) abundance of the Pfam families of interest in each sample.
+The numbers at the end of each bar refer to the raw number of reads used to calculate the rpoB equivalent value.
+In this case, we produce the plot in PDF format - other available formats include PNG, SVG, and PS - see the [Gadfly documentation](http://gadflyjl.org/) for more guidance.
+The [Pfam website](http://pfam.xfam.org/) is the best resource for finding the IDs of relevant Pfam families.

 	```
 	myplot = apfamet.plotmodel(["MCR_alpha","Na_H_antiporter"], my_project)
 	Gadfly.draw(Gadfly.PDF("myplot.pdf",5Gadfly.inch,5Gadfly.inch),myplot)
 	```
 ![plotmodel()](https://github.com/ianpgm/apfamet/blob/master/doc/plotmodel_example.png)

-The above will plot the normalised (RpoB equivalent) abundance of the Pfam families of interest in each sample.
-The numbers at the end of each bar refer to the raw number of reads used to calculate the rpoB equivalent value.
-In this case, we produce the plot in PDF format - other available formats include PNG, SVG, and PS - see the [Gadfly documentation](http://gadflyjl.org/) for more guidance.
-The [Pfam website](http://pfam.xfam.org/) is the best resource for finding the IDs of relevant Pfam families.
 9. How about plotting your HMM abundances against one of your metadata parameters?
 This is how you do that:

 	```